-It is 13km from Tiruchendur and is an ancient village.
-The Pari Pauvlin church here was built in 1847.
-It is 110 ft. long, 55 ft. wide with steeple in the front soaring into the sky for a height of 192 feet..
+It is 13km. from Tiruchendur and said to be an ancient village.
+The Pari Pauvlin Church here was built in 1847.
+It is 110 ft. long, 55 ft. wide with steeple in the front soaring into the sky a height of 192 ft..
 This is one of the biggest churches with the tallest steeple in India.